Paradies tree

 Brennan’s

 For breakfast, it’s gotta be Brennan’s restaurant at least once in your life if not every day during your visit.
 Mannerly, a celebration of New Orleans’ ever-hedonistic edge in swanky Creole digs, the celebrated restaurant starts you off with gusto with their famous Milk Punch or the world’s best Bloody Mary.
-Follow with Turtle Soup or Oyster Jaime (Creole tomato gravy and cornbread crumble), then get serious with decadent plates of Eggs Hussarde (housemade English muffins with coffee-cured Canadian bacon, Hollandaise, Marchand de Vin Sauce) or Eggs Sardou (crispy artichokes, Parmesan creamed spinach, Choron Sauce).
+Follow with Turtle Soup or Oyster Jaime (Creole tomato gravy and cornbread crumble), then get serious with decadent plates of Eggs Hussarde (housemade English muffins with coffee-cured Canadian bacon, Hollandaise, Marchand de Vin sauce) or Eggs Sardou (crispy artichokes, Parmesan creamed spinach, Choron sauce).

 Cure Bar